steveseguin/social_stream/README.md

 chatname | string | Display name
 chatmessage | string | Chat message
-chatimg | string | URL or DataBlob (under ~55KB) of the user's avatar image type | lower-case string | the pre-qualified name of the source. eg: `twitch` textonly | boolean | Whether the chat message is only plain text; or does it contain HTML, etc. hasDonation | string | The donation amount with its units.  eg: "3 roses" or "$50 USD". chatbadges | array | An array of URLs/Objects.
+chatimg | string | URL or DataBlob (under ~55KB) of the user's avatar image type | lower-case string | the pre-qualified name of the source, eg: `twitch`, also used as the source png image sourceImg | string | an alternative URL to the source image; relative or absolute textonly | boolean | Whether the chat message is only plain text; or does it contain HTML, etc. hasDonation | string | The donation amount with its units.  eg: "3 roses" or "$50 USD". chatbadges | array | An array of URLs/Objects.
 If an object, it may define itself as an img/svg and other attributes